mastodon/mastodon/README.md

 [![](https://images.microbadger.com/badges/version/gargron/mastodon.svg)](https://microbadger.com/images/gargron/mastodon "Get your own version badge on microbadger.com") [![](https://images.microbadger.com/badges/image/gargron/mastodon.svg)](https://microbadger.com/images/gargron/mastodon "Get your own image badge on microbadger.com")

-The project now includes a `Dockerfile` and a `docker-compose.yml`.
+The project now includes a `Dockerfile` and a `docker-compose.yml` file (which requires at least docker-compose version `1.10.0`).
 You need to turn `.env.production.sample` into `.env.production` with all the variables set before you can:

     docker-compose build